DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Are there any costs involved?

 Students are asked to supply their own laptop with MS Office loaded.
-You should also expect some additional small costs for course booklets, and stationery, and a calculator.
+You should also expect some additional small costs for course booklets, stationery and a calculator.
 There will also be additional trips to employers.

 You will need to buy a college branded polo shirt/s £16 for work placement and occasional use in college.
 There is likely to be transport costs for the work placement.